ansys/pyansys-dev-guide/doc/source/packaging/index.rst

 .. image:: diag/architecture_diag.png
   :alt: Overview Diagram

+.. vale off

 The Ansys product or service exposes an interface that is locally accessible (for example, .NET using `pythoncom`_, `SWIG`_, or `C extensions`_) or a service that is both locally and remotely accessible using `REST`_ or `gRPC`_.
 This interface is referred to as the API (Application Programming Interface).
 While this API can be directly accessed, this often results in code that is hard to read or maintain and forces users to rewrite setup boilerplate and other methods from scratch.
 Therefore, the best practice is to create a Python layer that maps the raw API into a carefully designed, object-oriented data model and API.

+.. vale on

 .. toctree::
    :hidden: